Orcomp/Orc.DependencyGraph/Readme.md

 **Note:**
 - All the methods return an ordered enumerable of INode.
 The ordering is based on the "level" of the node.
 (Within a level the ordering is not important.)
-- If possible the methods should return all the INodes lazily.
+- If possible the methods returns all the INodes lazily.
 - A Node object has a reference to the Graph object.